icomefromthenet/Faker/docs/starting.md

      mkdir faker
      cd faker
-     faker faker:init
+     ../vendor/bin/faker.php faker:init

-These commands will create a directory under your project (assuming linux/mac).
-Faker is accessed using the executable called faker and the command faker:init.
+These commands will create a directory under your project (assuming linux).
+Faker is accessed using the executable in the vendor bin and the command faker:init.
 You will see output listing the files copied into the directory.

-Now its time to configure the database connection, if your going to use the analyser.
-If your building your schema by hand this is not a necessary step you can go to setp 4 and start filing in.
+Now its time to configure the database connection only if you plan on using the analyser.
+If building the schema by hand this is not necessary.

-    faker faker:configure
+    ../vendor/bin/faker.php faker:configure

 You will be asked a list of questions, after the last quesition a config file will be written to the config directory.
 There is only one config file per project.

 ## Step 3.
 Analyse your schema.

-As a shortcut to building you schema fake will use doctrine schema manager to build a starting file.
+As a shortcut to building you schema faker will use doctrine schema manager to build a starting file.

-     faker faker:analyse
+     ../vendor/bin/faker.php faker:analyse

 Will write a schema.xml file to the `sources` directory in your project folder